 The overwhelming majority of organizations still have on-premises production storage, an obvious outlay of capital expense and operational time.
 The challenge of course with moving this to the cloud is either that the compute has to move with it or that there is a dramatic latency in connecting to the cloud hosted data.
 There have been solutions to help, cloud gateways, that cache a small portion of active data on-premises and the rest to a public cloud provider.

 The first problem with this traditional approach is the on-premises cache is too small, and misses are a common event.
 The second problem is the public cloud-based secondary storage area is too “far” away and latency is high.
 The result is it severely limits the use cases of applications resilient to that latency and of an even smaller group of users patient enough not to complain.

 The solution is to put the MSP in the middle.
 A regional MSP is often close enough that the latency is negligible and fast enough not to break applications or frustrate users.

 The question is how does an MSP take advantage of these opportunities to solve these customer problems?
 The last thing the MSP needs is to stand up three different storage solutions and software offerings for each market.
 They need to look for a single solution that can address each of the problems all at once.

-If you’re an MSP and want to learn more about solving these customer problems while creating new business opportunities, register to attend our upcoming webinar, “What’s Next in Storage for Managed Service Providers?“, and learn how to move beyond backup, to DRaaS, Copy Data Management and Production Storage.
+If you’re an MSP and want to learn more about solving these customer problems while creating new business opportunities, attend our on demand webinar, “What’s Next in Storage for Managed Service Providers?“, and learn how to move beyond backup, to DRaaS, Copy Data Management and Production Storage.